whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 [Asparagus](https://en.wikipedia.org/wiki/Asparagus){:target="_blank"} is a spring vegetable.
 It is considered a delicacy in the vegetable world and has a distinct, intense savory flavor.

 As with a lot of vegetables, water makes up 93% of asparagus's composition.
-Other than that it is low in calories it is also a good source of dietary fiber.
+Other than that it is low in calories and a good source of dietary fiber.

 You can offer your rabbit asparagus but **start with a small amount** if it's the first time feeding.
-Keep an eye on the stools and if everything looks normal then you can add asparagus into the rotation of fresh vegetables that are part of your rabbit's diet.
+Keep an eye on the stools and if everything looks normal you can add asparagus into the rotation of fresh vegetables that are part of your rabbit's diet.

 There is a chance your bunny might not even like asparagus as it is listed as one of the [plants not usually eaten by rabbits](http://www.imustgarden.com/rabbit-resistant-plants){:target="_blank"}.
 We found some [accounts](http://www.binkybunny.com/FORUM/tabid/54/aft/108606/Default.aspx){:target="_blank"} that seem to confirm this statement.
-As every rabbit is different, just present them with a little bit of asparagus and try to find out.
+As every rabbit is different, just present it with a little bit of asparagus to find out.

 Before serving, give the asparagus a good rinse under running water.
-Then cut or snap the stalk into 1 inch (=2.5cm) pieces and mix with the leafy greens.
-Keep portions small, give a couple of piece per rabbit per day.
+Then cut or snap the stalk into 1 inch (=2.5cm) pieces and mix them in with the leafy greens.
+Keep portions small, give a couple of pieces per rabbit per day.

 _Rabbits can eat asparagus, they just might not like it that much._